 This unit involves the analysis of two additional topics, in depth.
-You will be expected to discuss issues arising from these issues and debate the best solutions.
+You will be expected to discuss issues arising from these subjects and debate the best solutions.

-Possible topics include: Climate Change, Disease Dilemmas, exploring Oceans, future of food or Hazardous Earth.
+Possible topics include: Climate Change, Disease Dilemmas, Exploring Oceans, Future of Food or Hazardous Earth.